Dark Matter Induced Power in Quantum Devices

+For both the devices above, we will only consider DM detection from the superconductor films, rather than the substrate.
+In case of the transmon qubit, it is a conservative choice.
+While for the bolometer, the substrate is connected to the ground plane made of metallic Au-Ti, which acts as a phonon trap stopping the phonons created in the substrate from travelling into Al; see the Supplementary Material for more details.

-\textit{\textbf{Detecting DM Power Deposition with Existing DM Detectors.---}} While we have pointed out new devices that can be used as DM detectors above, we also point out for the first time that more conventional quantum sensors with volume-scaling can already be used to constrain low-energy deposition DM.
+\textit{\textbf{Detecting DM Power Deposition with Existing DM Detectors.---}} While we have pointed out new devices that can be used as DM detectors above, we also point out that more conventional quantum sensors with volume-scaling can already be used to constrain low-energy deposition DM through their power measurements.
 We consider SuperCDMS detectors, which have recorded volume-scaled transition-edge sensor (TES) bias power measurements in which the TES is coupled to a large aluminum absorber \cite{Ren_2021}.
-For Refs.~\cite{Ren_2021} we find a bias power of $2\times 10^{-15}\fW$, and an Al absorber with a volume of $2\times 10^{6} \mum^3$.
+For Ref.~\cite{Ren_2021} we find a bias power of $2\times 10^{-15}\fW$, and an Al absorber with a volume of $2\times 10^{6} \mum^3$.
 This yields a power density of order $10^{-21}\Wmum$.
 The coupling efficiency of power to the readout in this case is 30\% ($\epsilon=0.3$), so our bound on DM power using Al would be $3\times 10^{-21}\Wmum$.
-However, the best constraints on DM scattering power injection come from SuperCDMS-CPD~\cite{Fink_2021}, which instead has $10.6$ g of Si as the absorber material.
-In this case, an excess power of 6~pW was measured in the phonon sensor arrays, corresponding to an excess substrate power of 18~pW or $10^{-24}\Wmum$.
+However, the best constraints on DM scattering power injection come from SuperCDMS-CPD~\cite{Fink_2021}, which instead has 10.6\,g of Si as the absorber material.
+In this case, an excess power of 6\,pW was measured in the phonon sensor arrays, corresponding to an excess substrate power of 18\,pW or $10^{-24}\Wmum$.
 As this provides the superior limit, we use the measurement from SuperCDMS-CPD~\cite{Fink_2021}.
+Using the Si as the sole absorber volume in the phonon calorimeter device used in SuperCDMS is justified, because its design was optimized to maximize the collection of phonons from the Si block into the superconducting Al fins; see the Supplementary Material for further discussion.
 Note that in Ref.~\cite{Billard:2022cqd}, future projections with a hypothetically altered version of SuperCDMS were considered for thermalized DM.
 Here, we already use the current SuperCDMS measurements to set the first limits.\\